huma-engineering/huma-docs/data-collection/huma-app/features/connecting-fitbit.md

 ## Intended use

 Unless otherwise specified, Fitbit products and services are not medical devices, and are not intended to diagnose, treat, cure or prevent any disease.
-With regard to accuracy, Fitbit has developed products and services to track certain wellness information as accurately as reasonably possible.
-The accuracy of Fitbit’s products and services is not intended to be equivalent to medical devices or scientific measurement devices.
-This should be clearly communicated to the client prior to deployment.
+Fitbit has developed products and services to track certain wellness information as accurately as reasonably possible.
+However, the data collected is not intended to be equivalent to medical devices or scientific measurement devices and should be clearly communicated to the client prior to deployment.

 **Related articles**: [Pairing devices](../getting-started/pairing-devices.md); [Entering your health data](./entering-your-health-data.md)